isabella232/bas-style-kit/documentation/developers/less-css.md

 ### CSS linting

-Compiled CSS, which is part of the Style Kit, is ran through the same linting tools Bootstrap uses, [csslint](http://csslint.net/) & [csscomb](http://csscomb.com/), and uses the same setting files (except where noted).
+`gulp bsk-less-lint` is a task which will run compiled CSS (but not our customised version of Bootstrap) through [csslint](http://csslint.net/), the same tools Bootstrap uses.

+Because we use the same linting tools as Bootstrap, and we only change variables in our custom version of Bootstrap, we don't lint our custom version as well.

-Errors are reported to the terminal.
+Any errors are reported to the terminal.

-Note: We do not lint our custom Bootstrap CSS as we only change variable values and there is no point linting the compiled CSS twice.
+This task is included in the high level `lint` task, which is defined in the [Gulp|../gulp.md] section.

 #### Known errors